sitiporn/DebiasNeuro-components/README.md

 -  [ ] Train BERT model on MNLI dataset on Candidate parameters
 -  [ ] perform EDA on MNNLI-matched set to select both a1 and a2 samples

-## Problems
-1. training main model is too long
-    - running on server is not enough (2 days roughly) it's terminated already
-## Solutions
-1. reducing the number of epochs
-    - checking on papers
-    - checking loss

-2. optimize linear search of candidate parameters

 ## General Tackles
 1. modifying embedding space to do counterfactual inference